-With the kids back at school, it’s the perfect time for a bedroom refresh to get them inspired for the year ahead.
+With the kids back at school (remotely, that is!), it’s the perfect time for a bedroom refresh to get them inspired for the crazy year ahead.
 As their interests and colour preferences evolve from toddler to teen, it seems in the blink of an eye they go from Peppa Pig and puppy dogs to Silverchair and skulls.
 We need to keep up!
 We spoke to Early Settler buyer, Mamta Johal, about the latest trends in furniture and homewares for creating snazzy spaces for cool kids of all ages.

 “Whether your little one is toddling off to their first day of prep, hitting high school or tackling Year 12, having a functional space to sleep, study, relax and escape is essential at every age,” explains Mamta, who has her own prep starting school this year.
 Most families will update their children’s bedrooms at least three times over the years: nursery; early childhood; and teen.
 “To keep the space adaptable for the years to come, a good rule of thumb is to anchor the room with some key essentials that won’t date in a hurry,” she advises.
 “Select pieces that will be functional yet also echo the theme of the main house in order to keep your interiors cohesive.”